 Sometimes two forms of mass transit got crossways with each other.
 In the early days the conductor of a streetcar preceded his car over a railroad crossing on foot, carrying a red flag during the day and a red lantern at night.

-And sometimes there were other hazards, such as “hoodlumistic propensities.”
+And sometimes there were other hazards, such as passengers with “hoodlumistic propensities.”

 In 1928 George Coleman, who piloted mule-powered streetcars in Fort Worth for two years before beginning thirty-six years on electric streetcars, remembered the early days.